ksid10/ksid10/README.md

 Let's connect on [LinkedIn](https://www.linkedin.com/in/sidk17).
 Feel free to reach out if you have any questions, ideas, or just want to connect.

-### Note

-This README serves as a brief introduction to my data science journey and the skills I bring to the table.
-I'm excited to collaborate, learn, and contribute in this dynamic field.